 Ireland’s first wholly online provider of third level degrees, Hibernia College was established in 2000 and is best known for providing postgraduate primary school teacher training courses.
 It now trains more teachers than the all of the traditional teacher training colleges put together.
 Hibernia now offers a postgraduate course in second level education as well as degrees in computing and business.

-Sligo IT had more than 600 students register this year for online certificate and degree courses.
-The college has seen a 15% rise in their number of online students and this has brought their online student population up to nearly 1,300.
+Sligo IT has seen a 15% rise in their number of online students and this has brought their online student population up to nearly 1,300.
 The majority of courses are 2 year part-time and range from certificate to postgraduate level.
 Fees for a 2 year course vary from €4,000 for a level 6 certificate to €9,000 for a level 9 post graduate course.

 Dublin City University offers a selection of online degree programmes through Oscail, where students can interact with their tutors online once they have paid their fee and registered.
 DCU’s virtual learning environment provides students with the opportunity to ask questions through online forums and attend live online tutorials.
 Each student has a tutor to help them with their studies and there are face to face meet ups on campus also.
 A BA course with Oscail costs €9,000 and students over 23 with no previous qualifications can apply.

 UCD Online has been developed as a response to growing student demand as well as recent advances in online learning.
 Based on 150 years of experience in developing courses, UCD Online provides students with the same quality material and support as campus students but with a flexibility that allows students to work in a way that suits them.
 Students are assigned a personal tutor and many of the courses are taught through modules that are delivered on demand.
 Methods of assessment are specific to each module and each module is assessed separately.
 Courses on offer include a Bachelor of Business Studies.